top of page

 September 1950 - December 2020

 Our deep connection is a tribute to the enduring love, profound vision, and unwavering support of the late George Te Aroha Kahi.
 George was a cherished friend and mentor within the Ethno New Zealand whānau.
-His guidance, since its inception in 2017, was pivotal to Ethno New Zealand's journey.
+His guidance, since its inception in 2017, was pivotal to Ethno New Zealand's journey and he supported our relationship with Piritahi Marae.

 The success of Ethno New Zealand today owes much to George's kindness and foresight.
 Conversations with George revealed his keen understanding of how Ethno New Zealand could nurture traditional musicians in Aotearoa before they ventured onto the global stage.